Anicetass/Kursinis-Ef-23-1/README.md

 ### Running the Program

-To run the program, you need to have Python installed on your system along with the Pygame library.
+To run the program, you need to have Python installed on your system along with the Pygame and NumPy libraries.
 Simply execute the Python script `connectFour.py` in your Python environment.

 ### Using the Program